FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [Blast]()----Deletes primitives, points, edges or breakpoints.

+[Blend Shapes]()----Computes a 3D metamorphosis between shapes with the same topology.

 [Block Begin]()----The start of a looping block.

 [Block Begin Compile]()----The start of a compile block.